ACCESS-NRI/access-hive.org.au/docs/help/modify_documentation.md

 To start the server, open a terminal and navigate to your ACCESS-Hub local repository.
 Now type:
 ```
-mkdocs serve
+mkdocs serve -f mkdocs-community.yml
 ```
 Your documentation will be built on  http://127.0.0.1:8000.
 Open this URL in your browser to see a preview of the documentation.
 The URL is given in the terminal when running the `mkdocs serve` command.
 Make sure you keep the command running so as to see live updates on saving your modifications.

 ## Preview of the documentation

 When a pull request is opened or updated, GitHub will automatically build a preview of the documentation that includes the proposed changes.
+This can be used instead of local updates by setting your pull request as a draft for example.

 In the pull request, you will see the link to the preview appear in this fashion:

 ![PRpreview](../assets/site-preview-PR.png)